We welcome applications from the United States of America

 Our Careers and Placements Team...

-will help you to secure a suitable placement with expert advice and resources, such as creating an effective CV, and tips for applications and interviews.
+will help you to search and compete for a suitable placement with expert advice and resources, such as creating an effective CV, and tips for applications and interviews.

 You will still be a Lancaster University student during your placement and we’ll keep in touch to check how you are getting on.